 The term Pangea or Pangaea is derived from the Greek mythology Gaia and Ancient Greek.
 Alfred Wegener, a German meteorologist and geophysicist, was the first person who proposed the concept that the continents on Earth once existed as a continuous land mass.
 He also came up with the continental drift theory when he published "The Origin of Continents" in 1912.
 Later on, Wegener expanded his theory in another book he published called the "The Origin of Continents and Oceans".
 It was here in 1915 when he hypothesized that before the continental drift, the continents existed as a single supercontinent of which he named Urkontinent.
 The term Pangea first entered the English and German scientific literature in 1926 and 1922 respectively.

+The formation of Pangea can be explained through the theory of plate tectonics.
 The first step of the formation of Pangea took place when the ancient supercontinent of Gondwana started to slowly drift towards the South Pole.
 Step two of the formation of Pangea happened when Gondwana collided with Euramerica which had already been formed by the collision of Laurentia and Baltica by 440 Ma the Silurian time.
 During this time, Laurentia had not yet collided with Avalonia, which was slowly inching as the Lapetus Ocean continued to shrink.
 Concurrently the southern region of present-day Europe was breaking off from Gondwana and moving towards Euramerica across the newly-formed ocean.
-As time went by ,more countries such as North and South China, split from Gondwana heading northward.
+As time went by, more countries such as North and South China, split from Gondwana heading northward.
 Oceans shrank while new ones were formed as a result of the drift and individual continents were created as a result.

 There is some evidence that support the theory of the existence of Pangea as a supercontinent such as fossil evidence which includes the presence of identical and similar species on a different continent that is currently thousands of miles apart.
 Other shreds of evidence include the geological trends of adjacent continents such as Africa and South America in the form of glacial deposits which is of the same structure and size.
 Palaeomagnetic study together with the continuity of chain of mountains also helps solidify the existence of Pangea.